 Two cities: Leiden and The Hague

 Since the late 1990s Leiden University has been located in two cities: Leiden and The Hague.
 Leiden is where the University was founded and still forms its heart, with six of the seven faculties being housed there.
-In The Hague, the International City of Peace and Justice, our teaching and research activities reflect the themes that are relevant to this hub of government and international diplomacy.
+The faculty of Governance and Global Affairs is located in The Hague and most of the faculties are also active in The Hague.
+The Hague, the International City of Peace and Justice, reflects the themes that are relevant to this hub of government and international diplomacy.

 Bastion of freedom

 Leiden University is the Netherlands’ first university.
 Willem of Orange donated the Lugduno Batava Academy to Leiden in 1575, supposedly in recognition of the city’s courageous resistance during the Siege of Leiden by the Spanish.
 Our motto is Praesidium Libertatis, Bastion of Freedom.
 More recently, in 1940, Professor Cleveringa defended freedom of speech, with his public protest on behalf of his Jewish colleagues who were under threat of dismissal.
 Leiden University commemorates his courageous stand every year with the Cleveringa lecture and readings.
 The concept of freedom still unites us today.

 Leiden, a historical city with 123,000 inhabitants, became home to the first Dutch university in 1575 and many of the University buildings are still located in its picturesque city centre.
 It is a lively, compact and safe city - attributes that are much appreciated by national and international students alike.